pglezen/electron-typescript-svelte-starter/readme.md

 |Svelte   | **3.42**  |

-I'm relatively new to all three of these packages.
+I'm still relatively new to all three of these packages and I don't get out much.
-Even with several articles on the web perporting to explain how to combine them, I ended up with a
+Even with several articles on the web purporting to explain how to combine them, I ended up with a
 *hello world* screen that could not be easily extended and did not run well in Electron 12 (which